Discover your policy value in seconds:

 Read on to learn more about how you can use your life insurance for retirement income.

 The Income Dilemma

-Even a well-diversified portfolio can suffer substantial losses when the markets get really bad, and this can easily jeopardize your chances for a secure retirement.
-It is therefore important to factor this possibility into your long-term retirement plan and choose investment options that have shown that they can weather the storms of time.
+Even a well-diversified portfolio can suffer substantial losses when markets trend downwards.
+Those losses jeopardize your chances for a secure retirement.
+You must factor this possibility into your long-term retirement plan.
+Choose investment options that have shown they can weather the storms of time.

 The 4% Withdrawal Rule

 A more realistic rate of withdrawal now stands at 2.75 – 3% for the average retiree.
-Many retirees are therefore left to search for other sources of funds that they can draw from in order to make ends’ meet.
-Some of them are forced to go back to work, while others have to drastically downscale their standards of living.
+Many retirees are therefore left to search for other sources of funds that they can draw from to make ends meet.
+Some of them are forced to go back to work, while others have to downscale their standards of living.

 Accessing Your Life Insurance Cash Value

 A permanent life insurance policy that has accumulated a material amount of cash value could give you at least one source of funds to draw from.

 There are several different ways to do this; the best way for you will depend upon your needs and circumstances.

 Cancel the Policy